csci3155/pppl-lab1/README.md

         Configure > Plugins

-### What if /usr/lib/jvm/default-java is not listed on my system?

-JDK 1.7 or 1.8 should be fine.
-We saw on some VMs that there is a JDK 1.7 listed under `/usr/lib/jvm` even though there was no `default-java` link.

 ### What if I can't run Lab1 or Lab1Spec from IntelliJ?

 It could be that you did not import your project as an SBT project.
 Try to import the project again.
 You can remove any of IntelliJ's meta-data by deleting the `.idea/` directory in `pppl-lab1/`.

-### Wow, the VM is really slow on my machine.

-We have multiple layers of virtualization with the Java VM running on top of the CU CS VM, so it is quite resource intensive.
-You can try to install the tools natively.

-By default, your VM is probably configured to use 2 GB of memory.
-If possible, I recommend increasing the available memory to your VM to at least 4 GB.
-To do that in Virtual Box, make sure your VM is shut down (not in the saved stated but actually powered off).
-Then, go to

-     Settings > System > Base Memory

-While not officially supported, we will try to help with native installs.
-Please feel free to ask for help here on the forum and help by contributing your experience.

 ### Why is the editor in IntelliJ is not allowing me to write anything.